kubedzero/difflens/README.md

   - Run `exec "$SHELL"` to reload the shell with the new PATH (or open a new terminal window)
   - Then `which -a cargo` results in `/Users/kz/.cargo/bin/cargo`
 - General Pipenv CLI usage
   - Pipenv's purpose is to allow each directory/project containing Python code to have a disjoint set of installed Pip dependencies.
 Furthermore, it creates `Pipfile` and `Pipfile.lock` files in the directory/project to describe the state of Pip for that project.
-  - This allows for conflicting versions across different projects to be installed simultaneously, and also allows for concrete dependency resolution to ensure that a new instance of the project can reinstall the exact same dependency state as the original
+  - This allows for conflicting versions across different projects to be installed simultaneously, and also allows for concrete dependency resolution to ensure that a new instance of the project can reinstall the exact same dependency state as the original.
+  - https://realpython.com/pipenv-guide/ goes into more detail about the purpose of Pipenv, as does https://pipenv-fork.readthedocs.io/en/latest/basics.html
   - `pipenv shell` when executed in a project directory will look for a virtual environment already associated with the directory.
     - If a virtual env does not exist, it will create a new one, possibly in `/Users/kz/.local/share/virtualenvs/`.
 It will then drop the caller into the pipenv shell.
 NOTE: PyCharm's UI can also create a virtual environment, so that was used for initialization rather than running `pipenv shell` first
     - This shell updates the PATH to start with the virtual environment copies of `python3` and `pip`, isolating any changes to this particular project.
 Note that `which -a pipenv` will still show the original install location of `/Users/kz/.pyenv/shims/pipenv` so being in the shell versus not doesn't matter to `pipenv`.